connoraking/Spotify-YouTube-Multiavariate-Analysis/README.md

 The dataset was retrieved from [Kaggle](https://www.kaggle.com/datasets/salvatorerastelli/spotify-and-youtube)

 The dataset is a combination of data from Spotify and Youtube and consists of several attributes.
+The data itself is from the top 10 songs of various popular artists and consists of over 20,000 observations amongst 28 variables.

 The Spotify data includes various characteristics of songs, like `Danceability`, `Energy`, `Key`, `Loudness`, `Speechiness`, `Acousticness`, `Instrumentalness`, `Liveness`, `Valence`, `Tempo`, and `Duration_ms`.